kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 **2. PodGroup**
   - Pattern: `<(truncated-if-needed)workload-name>-<(truncated-if-needed)podGroup-template-name>-<hash>`
   - Truncation of workload name and podGroup name is applied when necessary to respect name length limits.
   - The hash allows multiple PodGroups within a `Workload` and `PodGroupTemplate` to have distinct names.
-For alpha, the controller creates a single `PodGroup` per Job, however, the pattern still supports future multi-PodGroup cases.
+The controller creates a single `PodGroup` per Job at a time, but the hash also gives a `PodGroup` recreated after suspension a distinct name from its predecessor.

 ### Deletion and Garbage Collection

-The Job controller does not explicitly delete `Workload` or `PodGroup`.
-However, in the case of the controller creating them, it sets `ownerReferences` so that garbage collection removes them when the Job is deleted.
-No additional controller logic is required for deletion in the current design.
+Deletion of the scheduling objects happens on two paths:

+- **Job deletion** relies on garbage collection.
+Controller-created `Workload` and `PodGroup` objects carry a controller `ownerReference` to the Job, so they are removed when the Job is deleted.
+The `PodGroup` additionally carries a non-controller `ownerReference` to the `Workload` for a root Job.
+Pods carry a non-controller `ownerReference` to the `PodGroup` with `blockOwnerDeletion` unset, so deleting a `PodGroup` never waits on pod termination.
+- **Job suspension** is the one case where the controller deletes explicitly.
+The runtime `PodGroup` is deleted once the suspended Job has no pods.
+The `Workload` is never deleted by the controller.

-The Job controller does not add or adopt ownerReferences on objects it did not create (user-created or higher-level controller-created objects).
-Users or other controllers may create Workloads/PodGroups with the same ownerReferences as the Job controller would use.
+The controller does not add or adopt `ownerReferences` on objects it did not create.
+Only objects with a controller `ownerReference` to the Job are considered controller-created.
+Since objects can have at most one controller `ownerReference`, this identification is unambiguous.

-To distinguish controller-created objects from user-created ones that may have the same ownerReferences, the Job controller may set a `managed-by` annotation or equivalent metadata on `Workload` and `PodGroup` objects it creates.
-This allows the controller to know which objects it created and is responsible for its lifecycle, including GC.
-Similarly, for PodGroups, which is especially important as they may have multiple ownerReferences (Job and `Workload`).

 ### Test Plan